DamOConnor/eani/labs/lab03/lab03.md

 16. Add and configure a **Copy** activity

+17. Configure the Source tab
+ - Connection: (your Lakehouse)

+18. Configure the Sink tab

+> [!CAUTION]
+> Variables are not thread-safe inside a For Each loop.
+Use them for debugging only.
+If you need the variable expression simply use the expression directly in the property rather than referring to the variable.

 ## Questions
 - Discuss the lab.
 What is the difference between the single and multiple copy?